Site icon She Travels Australia

 An import permit is needed to bring your dog into Australia.
 See the step-by-step guides for the applicable import conditions.
 If your exporting country is not listed as a Group 1, 2, or 3 country here, you will need to prepare your pet using an unapproved country.

 Malaysia in particular is no longer permitted to bring live dogs and cats into Australia.
 Malaysian dogs and cats must be imported into Australia via a recognised nation.
-A permit is not needed to import dogs or cats from Norfolk Island or New Zealand, however there are some requirements that must be followed.
+A permit is not needed to import dogs or cats from Norfolk Island or New Zealand, however, there are some requirements that must be followed.

 Travelling with a pet?
 Pets can be checked in as extra baggage on flights.
 For domestic travel within Australia, customers will only need to employ a pet agent if they are not travelling with their dog or cat on the same flight.